oceanprotocol-archive/dev-ocean/doc/sla.md

-# Merkelized Service Level Agreement
+# Service Level Agreement

 ***DISCLAIMER: THIS IS A WORK IN PROGRESS***

-This document provides technical details and describes the design of `merkelized service level agreements` in ocean protocol.
+This document provides technical details and describes the design of `service level agreements` in ocean protocol.